Letrozole with and without Simvastatin for the Treatment of Stage I-III Hormone Receptor Positive, HER2 Negative Breast Cancer

 OUTLINE: Patients are randomized to 1 of 2 arms.

 ARM I: Patients receive letrozole orally (PO) once daily (QD) and simvastatin PO QD for 14 days in the absence of disease progression or unacceptable toxicity.
-Patients also undergo collection of blood samples on study.
+Patients undergo mammogram and/or magnetic resonance imaging (MRI) during screening and blood sample collection throughout the study.

 ARM II: Patients receive letrozole PO QD for 14 days in the absence of disease progression or unacceptable toxicity.
-Patients also undergo collection of blood samples on study.
+Patients undergo mammogram and/or MRI during screening and blood sample collection throughout the study.

 After completion of study treatment, patients are followed for 30 days.